crate/crate/blackbox/docs/admin/ssl.rst

 .. _psql documentation: https://www.postgresql.org/docs/current/static/app-psql.html

-Setting up a keystore/truststore with a certificate chain
+Setting up a Keystore/Truststore with a certificate chain
 =========================================================

-In case you need to setup a Keystore or a Trustore, here are the commands to get you started.
+In case you need to setup a Kestore or a Trustore, here are the commands to get you started.
 All the commands use a validity of 36500 days (about 100 years).
 You might want to use less.

 .. _ssl_generate_keystore:

-Generate keystore with a private key
+Generate Keystore with a private key
 ------------------------------------

-The first step is to create a keystore with a private key using the RSA algorithm.
+The first step is to create a Kestore with a private key using the RSA algorithm.
 The "first and last name" is the common name (CN) which should overlap with the URL the service it is used with.